AngleProtocol/merkl-docs/distribute-with-merkl/faq.md

 ### Can there be delays in campaign updates

-* Yes, there may be delays in the on-chain Merkle root updates due to potential flaws in the script or infrastructure used to update results on-chain.
+* Yes, there may be delays in the onchain Merkle root updates due to potential flaws in the script or infrastructure used to update results onchain.

-### Can rewards posted on-chain be disputed  ?&#x20;
+### Can rewards posted onchain be disputed  ?&#x20;

-* Yes, everyone can permissionlessly dispute the rewards posted on-chain.
+* Yes, everyone can permissionlessly dispute the rewards posted onchain.
 When creating a campaign, you are responsible for checking the results and disputing them if necessary.

 ### What happens if I specify an invalid or unsupported address ?&#x20;